Lip Fillers London.

 We often advise my patients that they should drink plenty of water to stay hydrated after treatment, as hyaluronic based fillers are water-binding.
-The skin is the last organ that water goes to, so staying well hydrated can also have an effect of the result of the dermal filler.
+The skin is the last organ that water goes to, so staying well hydrated can also have an effect on the result of the dermal filler.

-After dermal filler treatment there is initial swelling (and potential bruising) that can last up to 2 weeks post injection.
+After dermal filler treatment, there is initial swelling (and potential bruising) that can last up to 2 weeks post-injection.
 Following lip filler aftercare is more important than the procedure itself.

 Do lip fillers cause cold sores?